eagle-io/docs/source/topics/account_management/general/index.rst

 |

 Source Quality
-	Quality Code for data acquired with a Datasource
+	Quality Code(s) to match on acquired data.
+Seperate multiple quality codes with a comma.

 Quality Code
-	Output quality code for exports, etc.
+	Quality Code to apply to the data for display and export.
+You can use the same Code as the Source or specify a custom code.
+Must be numeric.

+Refer to the :ref:`Quality reference <historic-quality>` for further details.

 .. note::
 	System qualities can not be removed, but can be updated with new Quality Codes.